apache/helix/website/1.0.1/src/site/markdown/tutorial_customized_view.md

 After instantiation, users should call the function in the factory with user defined parameters to build a [Customized State Provider](https://github.com/apache/helix/blob/master/helix-core/src/main/java/org/apache/helix/customizedstate/CustomizedStateProvider.java) object.

 There are two ways to build [Customized State Provider](https://github.com/apache/helix/blob/master/helix-core/src/main/java/org/apache/helix/customizedstate/CustomizedStateProvider.java), and the difference is what kind of [HelixManager](https://github.com/apache/helix/blob/master/helix-core/src/main/java/org/apache/helix/HelixManager.java) is passed in.
-As the following code shows, the first one relies on Helix provided manager, while the second one needs a user-created Helix manager.
+As the following code shows, the first one relies on a Helix provided manager, while the second one needs a user-created Helix manager.

 ```
   public CustomizedStateProvider buildCustomizedStateProvider(String instanceName,